Tonsillectomy: Immune system

-There is no evidence tonsillectomy affects long term immune function.
-It does not appear to affect the long term risk of infections in other areas of the body.
-Some studies have found small changes in immunoglobulin concentrations after tonsillectomy but these are of unclear significance.
-The association between tonsillectomy and risk for inflammatory bowel disease (e.g., Crohn's disease or ulcerative colitis) is unclear.
+There is no evidence that tonsillectomy affects long-term immune function.
+It does not appear to affect the long-term risk of infections in other areas of the body.
+Some studies have found small changes in immunoglobulin concentrations after tonsillectomy, but these are of unclear significance.
+Tonsillectomy is a risk factor for Crohn's disease.
+A 2024 meta-analysis found that tonsillectomy is associated with Crohn's disease and ulcerative colitis, with an odds ratio of 1.93 and 1.24, respectively.
 There is an association suggesting an increase in the risk of developing multiple sclerosis if done before the age of 20.
 A meta-analysis published in 2020 indicated a statistically significant association between a history of tonsillectomy and the development of Hodgkin's disease.
 A meta-analysis from 2022 concluded that a history of tonsillectomy is associated with an increased risk of breast cancer.
 The relationship between childhood tonsillectomy and the development of other cancer types in adulthood remains unclear.

 Surgical procedure

 For the past 50 years at least, tonsillectomy has been performed by dissecting the tonsil from its surrounding fascia, a so-called total, or extra-capsular tonsillectomy.
-Problems including pain and bleeding led to a recent resurgence in interest in sub-total tonsillectomy or tonsillotomy, which was popular 60 to 100 years ago, in an effort to reduce these complications.
+Problems, including pain and bleeding, led to a recent resurgence in interest in sub-total tonsillectomy or tonsillotomy, which was popular 60 to 100 years ago, in an effort to reduce these complications.
 The generally accepted procedure for 'total' tonsillectomy uses a scalpel and blunt dissection, electrocautery, or diathermy.
 Harmonic scalpels or lasers have also been used.
 Bleeding is stopped with electrocautery, ligation by sutures, and the topical use of thrombin, a protein that induces blood clotting.
 The most effective surgical approach has not been well studied.

-It is not known whether the benefits of subtotal tonsillectomy in obstructive sleep apnea are enduring.
-But this is also the case for tonsillectomy for sleep apnea.
-There have been no randomised controlled trials of long term effectiveness of tonsillectomy for sleep apnea.
+It is unknown whether the benefits of subtotal tonsillectomy in obstructive sleep apnea are enduring.
+However, this is also the case for tonsillectomy for sleep apnea.
+There have been no randomised controlled trials of the long-term effectiveness of tonsillectomy for sleep apnea.

 Methods

 The scalpel is the preferred surgical instrument of many ear, nose, and throat specialists.
-However, there are other techniques and a brief review of each follows:
+However, there are other techniques, and a brief review of each follows: